koviubi56/handy-potato/hp1.md

   - If you cannot break a line, try to use a backslash (`\`)
   - Line breaks (as stated in PEP 8) should be BEFORE any operators
   - Code MUST (only) use UTF-8.
-  - Names (variable, function, file, ...)
-SHOULD use snake_case; class names SHOULD use CapWords (CamelCase).
   - Except for one-line ones, docstring MUST have a new line after the opening, and before the closing([example](https://github.com/sco1/flake8-annotations/blob/7e44ba73866e92fcce8d1c9ca082ffaabec99d9c/flake8_annotations/checker.py#L53-L58)).
 (This is permitted by [PEP 257](https://archive.ph/kY0Hw#selection-615.313-615.399).)
   - As described in PEP 257, double-quotes MUST be used for docstrings.